blorborb/filterlist/README.md

 # readme
-filter lists i made for ublock origin to remove ads + annoyance filters
+filter list(s) i made for ublock origin to remove ads + annoyance filters

-also because i was bored
+also because i was bored and for backup

 copy link to add to ublock [raw](https://raw.githubusercontent.com/blorborb/filterlists/refs/heads/main/borblist)